confluentinc/ksql/docs/concepts/collections/inserting-events.md

 are specified, a value for every column is expected in the same order as the schema, with `ROWKEY` as the first column.
 If columns are specified, the order doesn’t matter.
-You can specify `ROWTIME` as an explicit column, but it’s not required when you omit the column specifications.
+You can specify `ROWTIME` as an explicit column, but it’s not required when you omit the column specifications, defaulting to the local machine time.

 For more information, see
 [INSERT INTO VALUES](../../developer-guide/ksqldb-reference/insert-values.md).